 Benefits Administrators Have Important Role in Fight against Opioid Epidemic

 The nation’s opioid epidemic continues to dominate news coverage, and with good reason.
 The societal cost of opioid abuse is staggering.
-A recent Kaiser Family Foundation study1 reveals that more than four in 10 Americans know someone who has been addicted to prescription painkillers, such as OxyContin, Percocet or Vicodin.
-One in five respondents in that same survey also indicated that he or she has a family member who’s been addicted to prescription painkillers.
+A Kaiser Family Foundation survey reveals that one in 20 Americans are long-term users of strong Rx painkillers1.
+One in three respondents — classified as long-term users* — in that same survey indicated they are addicted or dependent.

 Large and small employers, which commercially insure about half of all Americans, are also grappling with this crisis.
-According to the American Society of Addiction Medicine, opioid abuse costs employers approximately $10 billion from absenteeism alone.
+According to the American Society of Addiction Medicine, opioid abuse costs employers approximately $10 billion from absenteeism and lost productivity.
 Despite the depth of the epidemic, the nation’s employers have a minimal understanding of how deeply it affects individuals in their workforces and their families.

 To be clear, opioids are not bad.
 One thing all experts agree upon is that opioids work in managing many forms of acute pain in the short term, particularly after surgery.
 It’s estimated that 99 percent of surgical patients are prescribed some form of opioid3.
 The question is how to manage the financial and human costs when individuals become dependent or develop tolerance requiring more and more opioids to manage chronic pain.